Forrest-Z/movel_seirios_msgs/src/3Dpipeline/kudan_localization_handler/README.md

-# Kudan Slam Handler Plugin
+# Kudan Localization Handler Plugin
 A task\_supervisor plugin for starting and stopping Kudan Localization.

 ## Prerequisites